fashionliteracy/fashionliteracy/_posts/2020-04-11-garment-printing.md

 ---

-T-shirt printing i.e. garment printing is very different from fabric printing or panel printing as a garment is three dimensional and care needs to be taken regarding the transfer of the color on the lower panel.
+T-shirt printing or garment printing is very different from fabric printing or panel printing as a garment is three dimensional and care needs to be taken regarding the transfer of the color on the lower panel.
 The machinery involved in garment printing essentially includes a frame in which the garment is